mrlesmithjr/ansible-inventory/README.md

 Example Queries
 ---------------
-Using the included python script to execute quries.
+Using the included python script to execute queries.
+(In all of the example outputs I am using jq to show pretty JSON.)

 ````
 library/ansible_inventory.py